skyvers/skyve-dev-guide/_pages/charts.md

 For most applications, we recommend the Chart.js chart options, as the Skyve implementation is significantly simpler and can be created without programming code.
 However, JFreeChart is a useful option, especially where server-side generation or more customisation is required (for example, inclusion in a PDF report).

-No-code charts can be extended by creating a java class that extends `ChartModel` and referring to this model within the chart widget declaration.
+For more control, developers can create a java class that extends `ChartModel` and refer to this model within the chart widget declaration.
 Skyve intends to also provide an option to generate an image using JFreeChart and the simplified ChartModel concept (in progress).

 ## Chart concepts